I was diagnosed with an Ovarian Tumor in January 2015.

 However, my gynecologist office continued to call and leave messages reminding me I needed to come in for a follow-up appointment.
 I wasn’t worried.
 I’d gone once, I’d gotten the ‘no news is good news’ speech.
 I was feeling better.
 I wasn’t in mortal pain.
 I wasn’t bleeding like a stuffed pig when my period began.
 It seemed like an awful lot of trouble to coordinate scheduling with my husbands’ crazy work schedule, so he could keep our boys and I could go for another long wait in the gynecologists office just to suffer through another physically invasive appointment.
 Especially when I’d just be told, “no news is good news”.

 I would have likely never gone back for that follow-up.
 That was, until, my gynecologist called me.
-She personally left a message for me.
+She left a message for me.
 She personally asked me to return her call.
 Offhandedly, I called her over Thanksgiving weekend.
-I planned to leave a message and tell her my symptoms had subsided.
-No further tests were necessary.
-I got a huge surprise.
+I planned to leave a message and tell her my symptoms had subsided; No further tests were necessary, but I got a huge surprise.
 The Saturday after Thanksgiving, my gynecologist happened to be on duty and answered the phone.
 At 7pm.
+Thanksgiving weekend.

 I felt it was a sign.
-Even if it was just to close that chapter of my gynecological file.
-At that point, I did take the time to schedule an appointment.
-My husband took off a few hours from his hellish job (thank goodness that he left!) and I went to see my doctor.
+Even if it was just to close that chapter of my gynecological file and tie up a loose end, to have the doctor answer her phone on Thanksgiving weekend, personally, seemed like divine intervention and an undeniable reason to make the appointment and end the year without the problem following me into the New Year.
+At that point, I did take the time to schedule a follow-up.
+My husband took off a few hours from his hellish corporate job to watch our children so I could go into my doctor and be probed.
+Again.

 I got the promised vaginal probe via ultrasound.
 The technician and I were happily chatting along.
-Me being my typical self-depricating self as she plunged the probe around.
+Me, being my typical self-deprecating self, as she plunged the probe around.
 She leaned in pretty hard, apparently on one of my ovaries, and stopped.
-Shit.

 She went to get my gynecologist.
 The gynecologist came in and looked at what the technician had seen.
 The cyst was bigger.
 Much bigger.
 Incrementally bigger.
 Really, several times the size it was the last time I had come in.
 Although the gynecologist adopted a calm overture, and still wasn’t convinced it was anything to be too alarmed about, she strongly recommended we go ahead and remove the cyst.
 Analyze it.
 Cut it from my body.

-Woo-Hoo!
 This was exactly what I wanted to hear!
-Feeling a little chubby, and throughly expecting to not have any more periods, I encouraged her to go on in and take it all out!
+Feeling a little chubby, and thoroughly expecting to not have any more periods, I encouraged her to go on in and take it all out!
+Remove both the ovaries and I could be done with all the aggravation of the menstruation cycle altogether.
 I was ready to not have any more periods.
 I was happy to hear it could be true!
 And better yet – no more periods!
 Period.
 I told her I’d be happy to have it all taken out.
+Hysterectomy!
+No more bloody monthlies?
+Perfect!

 In addition, because of my family history and genetic makeup, I am in the high risk category for breast cancer and am on a 6-month rotation of mammograms, alternating with Breast MRI’s (something insurance doesn’t like to cover unless you’re truly in the high risk category, and there is some risk of false positive – I’ll have my first one in early 2017).